star8ks/seeMore/README.md

 2. Select keywords on any webpage, then click `SeeMore` button to see more at other websites or search engines.
 3. Translate keywords as soon as you click `SeeMore` button.
 3. Add custom search engines and engine groups, list all engines by group.
-4. Skip Google redirect url, directly send you to destination.
+4. Skip Google redirect url, directly lead you to real destination.
+5. Ctrl + Shift + S popup the search panel.

 ## 搜索+